 - Ask your insurer — and your doctor — to double-check the line items in the bill.

 - Ask for help from a patient advocacy group.

-Also make sure that your health insurance company has been kept in the loop on the charges.
+Make sure that your health insurance company has been kept in the loop on the charges.
 The bill may indicate that your insurance has not yet paid its due portion of the expenses, so your out-of-pocket costs might be lower than the number you see.

 Resolving the matter may be as simple as having the doctor's office and your insurance company review the charges to ensure they didn't make any errors.